 Very interesting.
 The American Bible Publication Society agrees with Moffat.

 The American Bible Publication Society: "And when the power of the shatterer of the holy people shall cease, all of these things shall be completed."

-If you're part of the church, the church is going to be shattered.
+If you are part of the church, the church is going to be shattered.
 The Hebrew word rendered scatter or shatter most literally means "to dash in pieces," or "to beat in pieces."
 It can also mean to scatter, shatter, overspread, or disperse.
 So the word gives a portrayal of something forcefully and thoroughly broken for the purpose of being rendered useless almost to the point of total destruction.

-This group has already had to deal with some of it, but it's had a very great impact on the Church of God as a whole.
-We usually refer to it as "the greater Church."
+This group has already had to deal with some of it, but it has had a very great impact on the Church of God as a whole.
+We usually refer to it as "the greater church."
 It has had a greater impact on Global and on United than it has had on us, but I want to tell you something.
 This phenomenon is not restricted to the true church.
-It is not restricted to the Church of God.
+It is not restricted to the church of God.
 In fact it is not restricted even to the United States.
 It is happening all over the world, but especially intense in the Western World where pseudo-Christianity reigns as the religion of choice of most people.
 In fact it is happening to the Catholic Church as reported many times by Malachi Martin.

 I have here an article that was clipped from the Los Angeles Times, Monday, June 2, 1997, when the pope was in Poland.
 Here are a couple of excerpts.